CSDGroup/napari-aisegcell/README.md

 ```

 ### One-click
-Using the one-click installation of `napari-aisegcell` is as easy as opening `napari`, selecting
+(*NOT YET AVAILABLE*) Using the one-click installation of `napari-aisegcell` is as easy as opening `napari`, selecting
 `Plugins>Install/Uninstall Plugins...` and searching for `napari-aisegcell` in the search bar.
 Select `install` and
 restart `napari` for `napari-aisegcell` to appear in the list of installed plugins in the `Plugins` menu.
 Please
-recall that using
+recall that one-click installing `napari-aisegcell` may interfere with existing plugin installations or new
+plugin installations may interfere with the `napari-aisegcell` plugin.

 ## Data
-`napari-aisegcell` is currently intended for single-class semantic segmentation.
-Input images are expected to be 8-bit or
+`napari-aisegcell` is currently intended for single-class semantic and instance segmentation.
+Input images are expected
-16-bit greyscale images.
+to be 8-bit or 16-bit greyscale images.
 Segmentation masks are expected to decode background as 0 intensity and all intensities
 \>0 are converted to a single intensity value (255).
-Consequently, different instances of a class (instance
-segmentation) or multi-class segmentations are handled as single-class segmentations.
 Have a look at
 [this notebook](https://github.com/CSDGroup/aisegcell/blob/main/notebooks/data_example.ipynb)
 for a data example.